christiandevel/christiandevel/README.md

 	</p>
 </div>

-# Bogota apasionado por la tecnologia, los retos y a nunca parar de aprender.
+# Bogotano apasionado por la tecnologia, los retos y a nunca parar de aprender.

 Here are some ideas to get you started: